misteryco/ScrapyTask/README.md

 {

-"loc-language": String,      # only for localised version
+"loc-language": String,      # only in localised version

 "name": String,